-Eco Mangystau and its partners from Karaganda and the Czech Republic developed on-line map of environmental hotspots covering 22 cases nowadays.
-Now they are tracking progress in their solution and activity of the state authorities.
+Eco Mangystau and its partners from Karaganda and the Czech Republic developed online map of environmental hotspots covering 22 cases currently.
+Now they are tracking the progress in their solution and the activity of the state authorities.
 Citizens can point out emerging cases and add them in the map on http://ecocitizens.kz/hotspots.

 “Responsible bodies solve minor troubles rather effectively.
-However when coming to larger cases, state authorities and provincial akimat turns a blind eye.
+However when it comes to larger cases, state authorities and provincial akimat turns a blind eye.
 We urge them to protect our land and health more stout-heartedly,” explains Kirill Osin.

-“Kazakhstan adopted the strategy of transition to the green economy.
-It also signed international Aarhus Convention on environmental democracy.
-Thus, the state has to ensure access to the information and participation of the citizens in decision making process.
+“Kazakhstan adopted a strategy of transition to a green economy.
+It also signed the international Aarhus Convention on environmental democracy.
+Thus, the state has to ensure access to the information and participation of the citizens in the decision making process.
 We cannot expect to live in a “green country” when we do not eliminate extreme pollution,” says Anna Andreichuk, expert on public participation from EcoMuseum Karaganda.

-On September 29 NGO partners from Aktau and Karaganda with Arnika from the Czech Republic and public organizations of the Mangystau region sat down at a round table with government agencies in the building of regional Akimat.
-They discussed specific cases and environmental problems, which require greater public participation in the preparation of regional strategies, such as the Waste Management Plan in the Mangystau region.
+On September 29, NGO partners from Aktau and Karaganda, Arnika from the Czech Republic, and public organizations of the Mangystau region sat down at a round table with government agencies in the building of the regional Akimat.
+They discussed specific cases and environmental problems which require greater public participation in the preparation of regional strategies, such as the Waste Management Plan in the Mangystau region.
 The event was organized within the framework of the international project, funded by the European Union.

-Within the project, four local civic initiatives were financially supported to solve some of the most burning environmental problems.
-NGO Baisheshek focused on protection of citizens of Baskuduk from environmental impacts of the city municipal waste landfill.
+Within the project, four local civic initiatives were financially supported to solve some of the most pressing environmental problems.
+The NGO Baisheshek focused on the protection of citizens of Baskuduk from environmental impacts of the city's municipal waste landfill.
 Zhas-Dauren wants to make Baskuduk greener and teach the neighbours make their own compost.
 Azhar-ai is seeking to improve broken sewage system and waste management.
 Koldau has started informational campaign to stop poaching of dying out antelope saiga.
 Other active groups of citizens can still ask for small grants ranging from 1,500 to 3,000 EUR for the projects (3).

 The round table will be held within the project “Enforcing citizens’ rights and public participation in decision making on environmental issues – practical implementation of Aarhus Convention in Mangystau.The project is funded by the European Union in the amount of 336,120 euro and implemented by Eco Mangystau, EcoMuseum Karaganda, CINEST and Arnika from the Czech Republic.